 Source: View publication →

-In patients with previously untreated, HER2-negative advanced gastroesophageal adenocarcinoma, the addition of nivolumab to standard chemotherapy significantly improved overall survival and progression-free survival, particularly in those with PD-L1 expression (CPS ≥5).
+In patients with previously untreated, non-HER2-positive advanced gastroesophageal adenocarcinoma, the addition of first-line nivolumab to chemotherapy significantly improved overall and progression-free survival compared to chemotherapy alone, particularly in those with a PD-L1 combined positive score (CPS) ≥ 5.

 Key Findings